There’s No Such Thing As a Universal Diet

 In the meantime, a different kind of answer has begun to emerge.
 Or at least a different question: What if it isn’t whether a given food is inherently good or bad for everyone, but rather how that food affects a given person, on an individual level?

-In a recent op-ed for the Times, cardiologist Eric Topol wrote about his experience in a nutrition experiment.
+In a recent op-ed for the Times, cardiologist Eric Topol, director of the Scripps Research Translational Institute, wrote about his experience in a nutrition experiment.
 For two weeks, researchers measured his food intake, his blood sugar, his sleep, his exercise levels, and the various species making up his gut microbiome.
 At the end, they filtered all the data through an artificial intelligence algorithm to come up with something like a personalized report card for the different foods he ate, based on how they interacted (or might interact) with his particular body and lifestyle, as determined by their likelihood to prompt glucose-level spikes.
 Some unexpected foods got A’s, like cheesecake and bratwurst, while seemingly healthy foods like oatmeal, certain fruits and vegetables, and veggie burgers got C’s.
 (This made me want to participate in the experiment so badly!)

 As it becomes clearer that different foods do different things to different people, it also becomes clearer that “there is no such thing as a universal diet,” as Topol put it in his piece.
 There is no single best way to eat.
 What works for one person might not work for another.
 Which also means that there isn’t necessarily an objective answer to questions like “are eggs healthy,” either.